kimjoar/mongol-rally/README.md

 PS: Kan være at transit visa (max 10 dager) er enklere enn tourist visa, iflg. wikitravel

+Right, I'm back from the Iranian embassy in the Hague.
+Here are my findings:
+British Citizens:
+* You need a letter of invite from someone in Iran, which is brought to an Iranian travel agency.
+They will then issue a reference number which is needed to get a visa.
+You cannot get a visa without a reference number.
+Visa takes 3 days to process with a reference number.
+* He wasn't aware of any need for a guide/escort, and if needed must be something to do with the travel agency and reference number

+Non British:
+* You can either go the reference number route as above, or just apply without a reference number.
+This takes 2 weeks to process instead of 3 days.

+All:
+* Visas are valid for 3 months from date of issue, they cannot be post-dated.
+So earliest application dates are 3 months, 2 weeks from the 19th of July or thereabouts.
+* CdP can be obtained on the border by leaving a deposit, he didn't have much info here and suggests we just get a CdP as it's "easier".
+* Passports for non-dutch residents need to be handed in in person if this is your first time to Iran, but we don't need to provide Dutch residence cards (yay).

+Things I forgot to ask:
+* Do we need to collect passports in person
+* Visa fees (I heard two payments of 10 euro and 23 euros from those in front of me, which seems very little)
+* Is there a sameday service? (the guy after me got a 1hr service for what seemed to be 10euros, but his was a business visa)

 Visa machine:

 - Processing Time: 22 days